Statistical Tables | Mounting Concerns

 (Condos/Townhomes)

-The median sales price for single-family, re-sale homes was down 0.5% compared to August 2023.
-It was down 8.7% from July.
+The median sales price for single-family, re-sale homes was flat year-over-year.
+It was up 7.1% from January.

-The average sales price of single-family, re-sale homes rose 2.9% year-over-year.
-It was down 6.1% from July.
+The average sales price of single-family, re-sale homes fell 1.3% year-over-year.
+It was up 7.6% from January.

-Sales of single-family, re-sale homes were up 4.3% year-over-year.
-There were 701 homes sold last month.
+Sales of single-family, re-sale homes were down 0.4% year-over-year.
+There were 453 homes sold last month.
 The average monthly sales since 2005 is 907.

-Days on market, or how long it takes to go from being listed to being under contract, was twenty-eight days.
+Days on market, or how long it takes to go from being listed to being under contract, was twenty-seven days.

-The median sales price for condos was up 0.4% from July, and it was up 1.7% year-over-year.
-The average sales price was down 4.0% year-over-year.
+The median sales price for condos was down 19% from January, and it was down 3.5% year-over-year.
+The average sales price was up 1.7% year-over-year.

-Days on market, or how long it takes to go from being listed to being under contract, was forty-one days for condos.
+Days on market, or how long it takes to go from being listed to being under contract, was thirty-nine days for condos.

 Momentum Statistics